Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #information-theory.entropy-conversion, #mathematics.natural-logarithm, #physics.statistical-mechanics

-## Explore the historical context and dual interpretation of entropy in physics and information theory.
+## Explore the historical context and dual interpretation of entropy in physics and information theory

 Historically, entropy was introduced in the realm of thermodynamics to describe heat dispersion and energy distribution within a system.
 It was later extended within statistical mechanics as a metric of disorder.
 This dual aspect of entropy, both as a physical property and as a measure of information amount, illustrates its interdisciplinary importance—highlighting entropy's role in understanding both concrete physical processes and abstract information distribution.